 Studying endgames can be tedious.
-However, the explanations in this book make the task real fun.
+However, the explanations in this book make the task really fun.

 Best Chess Books for Advanced Players

-Advanced players are chess professionals, and if you’re looking to play chess at the highest levels, check out our recommendations.
+Advanced players are chess professionals, and if you’re looking to play chess at the highest level, check out our recommendations.